Mr. Villain's Day Off: Anime

 An anime television series adaptation was announced in February 2023.
 It is produced by Shin-Ei Animation and SynergySP, and directed by Yoshinori Odaka, with scripts supervised by Midori Gotō, characters designed by Tomomi Shimazaki, and music composed by Nobuaki Nobusawa.
 The series aired from January 8 to March 25, 2024, on TV Tokyo and other networks.
 (Note: TV Tokyo lists the series premiere on January 7 at 25:35, which is effectively January 8 at 1:35 a.m.
-JST) The opening theme song is "Yūho" (遊歩) performed by Ivudot, while the ending theme song is "Kyūsoku Jūden" (休息充電) performed by Glasgow.
-Crunchyroll streamed the series.
+JST.)
+The opening theme song is "Yūho" (遊歩), performed by Ivudot, and the ending theme song is "Kyūsoku Jūden" (休息充電), performed by Glasgow.
+Crunchyroll is streaming the series.